wangziqi2013/wangziqi2013.github.io/_posts/2019-10-27-flatflash.markdown

 over from the SSD.
 The entry is removed after all lines are copied.
 The I/O controller also modifies the page table such that future accesses are redirected to the DRAM page.

+Garbage collection in FlatFlash is performed in page granularity as well.
+When a dirty page is written back, the SSD block (which is the unit of erasure) that contains the page is read out to an internal buffer, and the page is merged into the block.
+The modified block is then written to a new block.
+The mapping in the page table also needs to be modified accordingly by the garbage collector, since the page table maintains the internal hardware address for the SSD.